Electoral history of Bill Clinton: 1976 Arkansas attorney general election

 After marrying Hillary Rodham in October 1975, Clinton decided to run in the Democratic primaries for the office of attorney general of Arkansas.
-The incumbent attorney general Jim Guy Tucker was not running in the re-election; he ran instead for United States Congress.
+The incumbent attorney general Jim Guy Tucker was not running for re-election; he ran instead for Arkansas's 2nd congressional district.
 Clinton announced his campaign in the rotunda of the Arkansas State Capitol on March 6.
 He supported mandatory prison terms for some crimes and the creation of an ombudsman position in the attorney general's office.
 He made bringing back "Law and Order" a central theme of his campaign.
 George Jernigan, the secretary of state for Arkansas, and Clarence Cash, the deputy attorney general of Arkansas, challenged him.
 Clinton easily won the primary contest, getting over 55% of the popular vote.
 Apart from organizing his campaign, he coordinated Jimmy Carter's 1976 presidential campaign in Arkansas.
 Witnessing his strong support during the primaries, Republicans did not nominate a candidate to run against him.
 Clinton won the general election unopposed.
 Just two months after assuming the office, the Arkansas Junior Chamber of Commerce named him the "Outstanding Young Man of the Year".
 His experience as the attorney general was considered a natural "stepping-stone" to the governorship.